GoesToTwentyOne/simpleToDoListProjectDjango/README.md

-User Authentication:
+Key Features:

+1. **User Authentication:**
-User Registration and Login
+   - User Registration and Login
-User Profiles for Personalization
+   - User Profiles for Personalization

-Task Management:
+2. **Task Management:**

-Create, Edit, and Delete Tasks
+   - Create, Edit, and Delete Tasks
-Set Task Due Dates and Priorities
+   - Set Task Due Dates and Priorities
-Assign Tasks to Categories or Projects
+   - Assign Tasks to Categories or Projects

-Task Status Tracking:
+3. **Task Status Tracking:**

-Mark Tasks as Completed or Incomplete
+   - Mark Tasks as Completed or Incomplete
-Display Tasks by Status (e.g., To-Do, Completed)
+   - Display Tasks by Status (e.g., To-Do, Completed)

-Task Reminders:
+4. **Task Reminders:**

-Set Reminders and Due Dates
+   - Set Reminders and Due Dates

-Task Sorting and Filtering:
+5. **Task Sorting and Filtering:**

-Sorting Options for Tasks by Due Date, Priority, or Category Filtering Options to View Specific Tasks
+   - Sorting Options for Tasks by Due Date, Priority, or Category
-Task Prioritization:
+   - Filtering Options to View Specific Tasks

+6. **Task Prioritization:**
-Set Task Priorities (from 0 to 8)
+   - Set Task Priorities (from 0 to 8)
-Sorting Options for Tasks by Priority Levels
+   - Sorting Options for Tasks by Priority Levels